ScilifelabDataCentre/data.scilifelab.se/content/open_science/resources.md

 #### Plan S/Coalition S

-[Plan S](https://www.coalition-s.org/) is a European initiative (with Swedish participation) that mandates full and immediate Open Access for publicly funded research.
+[Plan S](https://www.coalition-s.org/) is a global initiative (with Swedish participation) that mandates full and immediate Open Access for publicly funded research.
 Essential for researchers navigating open publishing policies.